 Here, you classify stakeholders based on their influence and impact on the project.

 You can attribute the stakeholders as follows: high-influence or low-influence, high-impact or low-impact.

 Power, Urgency, and Legitimacy

-This model is also known as the Salience Model.
-Unlike other classification models, this model uses three parameters to classify project stakeholders.
-Here, stakeholders are classified as per their power, urgency, and legitimacy.
+Many experts call this the Salience Model.
+Unlike others, this model uses three parameters to classify stakeholders: power, urgency, and legitimacy.

-You give the following attributes to stakeholders: core, dominant, dangerous, dependent, latent, discretionary, and demanding.
+Here, stakeholders’ attributes can be core, dominant, dangerous, dependent, latent, discretionary, or demanding.

 Stakeholder Management Strategy